 There is no depth in us, and our lives reflect the inadequacy of our efforts to get and hold God’s attention.
 We do not know how to wait on the Lord until we get through as the preachers of old taught, because we have become entangled in the world to the extent that we have no time for the prayer that moves the heart of God.
 Our schedules do not allow time to spend hours and hours in the presence of God crying out with tears for the lost and dying all around us.

-in the church today.
-From the pulpit to the pew and beyond there is lack of staying
+church today.
+From the pulpit to the pew and beyond there is lack of staying power in our

-power in our prayer.
+prayer.
 Further we do not allow God to get a word in.
-We pray and unload
+We pray and unload our burdens and get

 They even talked to the devil and let him know where he stood in relation to Christ and to those who believed what Christ taught with all their heart and soul and mind and strength.

 I remember once that I knelt to prayer in a hotel room, and suddenly my mind was flooded with sexual thoughts to the extent that I could not offer one word of prayer.
 I wanted desperately to pray, so I got off the floor and opened the window to my hotel room and told the devil that I was ordering him to leave and take his vile thoughts with him in the name of Jesus Christ.
 Then I quickly slammed the window shut as if to keep him out.
 From that moment through the rest of

 the time I prayed there was not an iota of interference.
 Oh the power of

 the name of Jesus!